rescile/rescile-example-firewall-matrix-generation/README.md

 #### 3. Output Generation (`data/output/firewall_matrix.toml`)

 This is where the magic happens.
-We iterate over every `connection` resource and generate a structured `firewall_rule` containing all the required data.
+We iterate over every `connection` resource and generate a structured `firewall_rule`.
+The template leverages Rescile's path traversal capability to fetch data from related nodes.
+It follows the `source_app` and `dest_app` relations (created in the previous step) to access properties from the connected `application` resources, making the template clear and explicit.

 ```toml
 origin_resource = "connections"